Copper Kings 100

 Butte, United States • 26-27 Jun 2026

-The loop includes 63 miles of the Continental Divide Trail.
-Elevation at the start is 5,650 ft, the highest point on course is 8,400 ft, and the course has a total of 13,960 ft of vertical gain and loss.
-Much of the route is above 6,500 ft, and some aid stations are separated by long stretches, with the longest segment over 17 miles.
+The loop starts and finishes at the Belmont Mine in Butte and includes 63 miles on the Continental Divide Trail.
+The course is in the Beaverhead-Deerlodge National Forest and runs mostly above 6,500 feet elevation.
+The start elevation is 5,650 ft, the highest point reaches 8,400 ft, and the course has a total of 13,960 feet of vertical gain and loss.
+Some aid stations are widely spaced, with the longest segment between stations greater than 17 miles.
+The event uses a 40-hour overall cutoff.

 Race information